UMM-CSci-3601-S25/backend-lab-elliotmahatir/LABTASKS.md

 really helpful when you're trying to debug what your server gives you.

 To use Thunder Client (once it's installed), open it from the sidebar.
-The icon is a circle with a lightning bolt in the middle.
+The icon is a circle with a lightning ook over the directory structure of the project before you start making changes to it, and consider the various tools that we are using to manage our project.
 <img src = "https://user-images.githubusercontent.com/32685970/214179360-2ab176da-dc4f-43f8-8519-4ade1660ef89.png" alt = "Thunder Client in VS Code sidebar" height = 300 />

 This should add a button in the top of the sidebar labelled `New Request`, click it.